-Here is one possible digital photography workflow written quickly in response to a query:
+Here is my digital photography workflow written quickly in response to a question by a curious person:

 Download and install Lightroom or your preferred software on your computer.

 Create a Lightroom catalogue on an external drive (or array of drives) that you will hopefully make regular, tested backup copies of.
 Here is one possible folder structure that along with the file naming below has the benefit of being automatically sorted by date in your native computer file system so you don’t go nuts should Adobe/Lightroom go out of business: